olofk/edalize/doc/edam/api.rst

                                 generics=dict(CLK_FREQ=54687500))

         def main(self, vu: VUnit):
-            """Override this for final parametrization of the VUnit instance (after all libraries have been added), or for custom invocation of VUnit
+            """Override this for final parametrization of the :class:`VUnit` instance (after all libraries have been added), or for custom invocation of VUnit
             """
             def post_run_handler(results: Results):